cmgoffena13/file-loader/README.md

 ## Maintainable

 - **Type-Safe Configuration**: Schema-validated configuration using Pydantic models ensures correct setup and prevents configuration errors
+- **Centralized Registry**: Single source of truth for all data source configurations via MASTER_REGISTRY - all file mappings and processing rules accessible in one place
 - **Extensible Factory Pattern**: Uses a factory pattern with abstract base classes, making it easy to add new file format readers (e.g., `.txt`, `.parquet`)
-- **Automatic Table Creation**: Database tables are automatically generated from Pydantic model schemas - no manual DDL required
+- **Automatic Table Creation**: Database tables & indexes are automatically generated from Pydantic model schemas - no manual DDL required
 - **Test Suite**: Comprehensive test coverage with pytest, fixtures, and isolated test configurations

 ## Quick Start